pmahdicheraghi/shamc/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/pmahdicheraghi/shamc/LICENSE) file for more information.
+This project is licensed under the ISC License.